25 Foil Pack Camping Meal Ideas for Your Spring Adventure Under the Stars

 - Green beans – maintain a nice crunch

-We’ve found that pre-cutting vegetables at home saves precious time at the campsite and reduces the need for extensive knife work outdoors.
+We’ve found that pre-cutting vegetables at home saves precious time at the campsite.
+It also means less knife work outdoors, which is always a win.

 Protein Options